Support the social, emotional and relational development of infants, toddlers, preschoolers, and their families in a range of settings.

 - Work with young children with social and emotional behavioral concerns and their caregivers

 - Students will work to bring an infant and early childhood mental health lens to their workplace or other early childhood setting as a culminating experience in the program.

 This graduate certificate program requires an internship in an infant mental health setting, and two years of clinical supervision.

 This program is designated as a gainful employment program for the purposes of federal student financial aid eligibility.

-Application deadline: June 15 for August start.
+Application deadline: August 15.